sandcobainer/audioblog-/_posts/2019-01-26-webSamplr.md

 ***Always cite and pay the rightful copyrights for any sample used in your music.
 This tool was only written to quickly explore sounds and write music on the fly.
 Peace.***

-## Check the plugin on my gumaroad page.
+## Check the plugin on my gumroad page.
 Cheers!

 <script src="https://gumroad.com/js/gumroad.js"></script>
 <a class="gumroad-button" href="https://gum.co/websamplr?wanted=true" target="_blank">Get webSamplr now</a>